ctripcorp/SQLlin/README.md

 中文版请见[这里](README_CN.md)

-SQLlin is an ORM library for Kotlin Multiplatform that based on DSL and KSP.
+SQLlin is an ORM library for Kotlin Multiplatform that is based on DSL and KSP.
 It uses SQLite under the hood.
 You can write SQL statements with your Kotlin code and these can be verified by Kotlin compiler.
 Sample just like be this:

 ```kotlin